 Arthritis: Causes, Symptoms, & Types

 Arthritis is the leading cause of disability in the U.S. According to the Arthritis Foundation, more than 50 million adults have some form of the disease.
-Symptoms include joint pain, swelling, and stiffness, and can range from mild to severe.
-Severe arthritis can result in chronic pain, and effect everyday life.
+Symptoms include joint pain, swelling, and stiffness and can range from mild to severe.
+Severe arthritis can result in chronic pain and affect everyday life.

 4 Types: